Car Trade-in & Diminished Value Calculator

 How accurate is this car value calculator?

-This calculator relies on standard automotive industry depreciation curves (averaging a 20% drop in the first year and 15% subsequently), strictly adjusted for your specific mileage, condition, and accident history.
+This calculator relies on standard automotive industry depreciation curves (averaging a 20% drop in the first year and 15% subsequently), strictly adjusted for your specific mileage, condition, and accident history (diminished value).
 While highly accurate for structural estimates, localized market demand and specific trim levels can cause slight variations in final dealer offers.

 Should I fix my car before trading it in?